citp/privacy-policy-historical/t/tr/tra/travelpony.com.md

-> *The following text is extracted and transformed from the travelpony.com privacy policy that was archived on 2013-08-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130809174017id_/http%3A//www.travelpony.com/pages/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the travelpony.com privacy policy that was archived on 2014-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140629052736id_/http%3A//www.travelpony.com/pages/privacy) for the most accurate reproduction.*

 # Privacy Policy | TravelPony

 ## Introduction

-Tourico Holidays, Inc., 220 East Central Parkway Altamonte Springs, FL 32701, USA, ("OPERATOR") provides access to and use of this site, TravelPony.com ("Site") of Travel Innovations Group, LLC.
+Travel Innovations Group, LLC, 102 Woodmont Blvd. #600, Nashville, TN 37205, USA, ("OPERATOR") provides access to and use of this site, TravelPony.com ("Site").
 TravelPony.com is committed to maintain security and confidentiality of the personal information gathered and used on the www.travelpony.com website (“hereinafter the Website”).
 This Privacy Statement covers www.travelpony.com.

 TravelPony.com and its authorized technology, marketing and service providers may gather, store, and process personal information from the Website.